currinjs/CurrinJS/aio/content/tutorial/toh-pt5.md

 This approach requires the following changes to the component class:

-1. Import the `Router` from the Angular router library.
+1. Import the `Router` from the Currin router library.
 1. Inject the `Router` in the constructor, along with the `HeroService`.
 1. Implement `gotoDetail()` by calling the router `navigate()` method.